 It’s approaching the end of the 21st Century and two scientists, Elizabeth (Noomi Rapace) and Charlie (Logan Marshall-Green) believe that similar pre-historic cave paintings by unrelated cultures point to the origins of mankind being in the far reaches of the universe.

-A major corporation, Weyland Industries, finances a scientific mission to the suspected birthplace of human race, under the command of Meredith Vickers (Charlize Theron) and the captain, Janek (Idris Elba).
+A major corporation, Weyland Industries, finances a scientific mission to the suspected birthplace of the human race, under the command of Meredith Vickers (Charlize Theron) and the captain, Janek (Idris Elba).

 The crew, the scientists and a group of their colleagues are put into hibernation for their two year journey, under the watchful eye of an almost life-like android called David (Michael Fassbender).